vsemi/anti-tailgating/README.md

 # View depth image and review boundary

+### Very important: USB cable to be used in following steps, needs to be a high-quality Type-A to USB Type-C cable.
+Some Type-C cables for phone charger, will not work.

 #### 1. Power on PC
 #### 2. Power on the Self-powered USB hub
 #### 3. Connect Self-powered USB hub to PC